Resources for advanced English learners

 Read moreAI Tools for Language Learning at Work: What Actually Helps

-A practical look at AI tools for language learning in a professional context.
-What works, what does not, and how to combine AI with structured training for real results.
+A practical look at AI tools for language learning at work.
+What works, what doesn't, and how to combine AI with structured training.

 Read moreLanguage Training for EU Institutions: What to Expect

-What language training looks like for teams working with or within EU institutions.
-Covers multilingual requirements, formal registers, and cross-cultural communication.
+What language training looks like for teams working with EU institutions.
+Multilingual requirements, formal registers, and cross-cultural skills.

-Read moreEnglish for Cybersecurity Professionals: Why Technical Skills Are Not Enough
+Read moreEnglish for Cybersecurity Teams: Beyond Technical Skills

 Cybersecurity professionals need English for incident reports, vendor communications, and cross-border coordination.
-How tailored language training fills the gap.
+How ESP training helps.

-Read moreLanguage Skills for Remote and Hybrid Teams: What Has Changed
+Read moreLanguage Skills for Remote and Hybrid Teams

 Remote and hybrid work has changed the language skills teams need.
-How to identify gaps, adapt training, and support multilingual teams working across borders.
+How to identify gaps, adapt training, and support multilingual teams.

 Read moreMeasuring ROI on Corporate Language Training